Holic75/Baldurs-gate-dnd-3.5/README.md

 – Increases number of Channel Energy uses per day for Paladins and Clerics (+1 per 2 points above 10).
 – Improves all Paladin, Hexblade and Jester savingthrows (+1 per 2 points above 9 and -1 per 2 points below 10).
 – Increases number of Lay On Hands uses per day for Paladin or Absorb Health uses per day for Blackguards (+1 per 2 points above 12).
+– Increases number of uses per day and Saving Throw penalties for Bardic Performance.
+– Increases duration of Paladin and Hexblade auras.
 – Increases number of spells per day that can be cast by Bards, Hexblades, Sorcerers and Shamans.
 – Influences reaction of people on your character and prices in stores.
 – Increases Saving Throw penalties for Bard, Hexblade, Sorcerer and Shaman spells (i.e. effective Saving Throws of spell targets are reduced by 1 per 2 points above 10).